chanzuckerberg/cellxgene/server/eb/README.md

    ```
    $ mkdir static
-   $ cp <source_dir>/tos.html static/tos.html
+   $ cp <source_dir>/tos.html customize/deploy/tos.html
-   $ cp <source_dir>/privacy.html static/privacy.html
+   $ cp <source_dir>/privacy.html customize/deploy/privacy.html

    # edit config.yaml
    $ grep "/static/deploy" config.yaml
    about_legal_tos: /static/deploy/tos.html
    about_legal_privacy: /static/deploy/privacy.html
    ```

-   The next step will place these files into the deployment.

-5. Add additional script files to include in HTML page
+Inline javascript scripts:

-Additional scripts can be added using the server/scripts or server/inline_scripts config parameters.
+Additional scripts can be added using the server/inline_scripts config parameters.
 To include these scripts in the deployment, use the following steps:

-   * In this directory, create a sub directory called "scripts".
+   * In this directory, create a sub directory called "customize/inline_scripts".
    * Copy the script files into this directory
-   * modify your configuration file to set the location to these file:
+   * modify your configuration file to set the location to these file (leaving off customize/inline_scripts)
-        - for server/scripts, the path is:  /templates/<filename>
-        - for server/inline_scripts, the path is: <filename>

    For example, to add an inline script called "myscript.js":

    ```
    $ mkdir scripts
-   $ cp <source_dir>/myscript.js scripts/myscript.js
+   $ cp <source_dir>/myscript.js customize/inline_scripts/myscript.js
    # edit the config.yaml
    $ grep inline_scripts config.yaml
      inline_scripts : [ myscript.js ]
    ```

+ebextensions:

+Any additional config files intended for the `.ebextensions` directory of the artifact can be added to the `customize/ebextensions` directory.
+Any file found here will be copied over.

-6. Create the artifact.zip file for the application
+5. Create the artifact.zip file for the application

    ```
    $ make build
    ```

-7. Flask secret key
+6. Flask secret key

    The application requires as secret key to be provided to flask, the web framework used by cellxgene.
    There are three ways to provide the secret key: